wbochar/petmate9/README.md

 - [ ] Zoom / Pan modes fix
 - [ ] [LOW] Fix SEQ import to handle animation captures.
 - [ ] [BUG] Click on left edge of char pallette to kill UI.
+- [ ] There is some CSS thats bumping down the screen by 10px on initial click of the drawing surface.

 ## UI updates, ease of use and requests